containers/nri-plugins/devel/_sources/docs/resource-policy/policy/balloons.md.txt

 The balloon type of a container can be defined in pod annotations.
 In the example below, the first annotation sets the balloon type (`BT`) of a single container (`CONTAINER_NAME`).
-The last two annotations set the default balloon type for all containers in the pod.
+The last two annotations set the balloon type for all containers in the pod.
+This will be used unless overridden with the container-specific balloon type.

 ```yaml
 balloon.balloons.resource-policy.nri.io/container.CONTAINER_NAME: BT